Well-separated soliton-antisoliton pairs with an adjoint Higgs field in 4D space: Introduction

 \section{Introduction}

 Soliton-antisoliton interactions are of paramount importance in the realm of topological soliton research \cite{manton}.
 For instance, magnetic monopoles and antimonopoles in the context of the 3D SU(2) Yang-Mills-Higgs model have garnered significant attention as topological solitons \cite{hooftmonopole, polyakovmonopole}.
 Possessing spherical symmetry, these solitons exhibit distinctive topological characteristics.
 In scenarios where the Higgs potential is absent \cite{psmonopole, bogomolnyi}, monopole-antimonopole pairs exhibit a long-range attractive interaction combined with a short-range repulsive interaction \cite{taubes1, taubes2}.
 The strength of this repulsion is contingent upon the twist angle of the monopole-antimonopole pair.
 Consequently, a static solution encompassing a monopole and an antimonopole can exist with an appropriate twist angle, often referred to as a ``sphaleron''.
-The existence of such a state, also considering a nonvanishing scalar potential, has been confirmed through numerical demonstrations in Ref.\cite{kleihaus}.
-Moreover, a more intricate numerical exploration of the monopole-antimonopole interactions has been elucidated in Ref.\cite{saurabh}.
+The existence of such a state, also considering a nonvanishing scalar potential, has been confirmed through numerical demonstrations \cite{kleihaus}.
+Moreover, a more intricate numerical exploration of the monopole-antimonopole interactions has been elucidated \cite{saurabh}.
 Soliton-antisoliton states in a specific model can also be utilized for simulating quark confinement \cite{dvali}.
 Another example is the superconducting vortex-antivortex interaction, which is primarily characterized by attraction \cite{chaves}.
 Certain experimental techniques can prevent their annihilation, allowing for the observation of vortex-antivortex states \cite{neal, bobba, ge, prando}.
+The global vortex-antivortex states in Goldstone model are interesting because while the energy of a single global vortex, also called a string with an additional translation-invariant dimension, diverges logarithmically \cite{PhysRevLett.48.1867}, the vortex-antivortex configuration exhibits finite energy \cite{PhysRevD.47.1324}.
+The numerical \cite{PhysRevD.47.1324} and analytical \cite{Ovchinnikov_1998} results shows that the interaction potential between the well-separated global vortex and antivortex is also attractive and logarithmically dependent on their separation.

 The scaling theory for studying solitons was first proposed by Derrick \cite{derrick} and further clarified by Manton and Sutcliffe \cite{manton}.
 It is commonly believed that in the 4D Euclidean space, there is no static topological soliton that contains an nontrivial Higgs field and has finite action.
 Therefore, the 4D soliton with an adjoint Higgs field has not attracted much attention in the study of topological solitons.
 Instead, researchers' interests are drawn to the instantons in 4D pure Yang-Mills model \cite{manton,rajaraman,schafer}.
 However, when a soliton and an antisoliton with opposite topological properties appear in pair, the overall configuration remains topologically trivial and may possess finite action.
 The existence of this configuration needs that the soliton and antisoliton remain stable around their centers, which is not satisfied by the standard 4D SU(2) Yang-Mills-Higgs model.
 In this paper, we suggest a special 4D model, processing soliton-antisoliton pairs with an adjoint Higgs field.
 These pairs have finite action, despite the individual soliton or antisoliton exhibiting divergent action.